tomwolfe/metamorphic-core/README.md

 ## <a name="about"></a>About the Metamorphic Software Genesis Ecosystem

 The Metamorphic Software Genesis Ecosystem is an AI-driven framework designed to autonomously generate, maintain, and evolve secure, ethical, and high-performance software solutions from high-level specifications.
 It continuously refines its capabilities through feedback and self-improvement. **A key strategic decision is the implementation of Phase 1.5.
 Phase 1.5 focuses on improving the *development process itself* by implementing a Markdown-Only Automation Workflow.
-This is aimed at faster testing, rapid prototyping and easier iterative grading, and will amplify the value and efficiency of the overall system, and not the individual parts**.
+This is aimed at faster testing, rapid prototyping and easier iterative grading, and will amplify the value and efficiency of the overall system, and not the individual parts.
+Phase 1.5 is broken down into two critical stages of which this current iteration represents the stage 2, which will provide the system with the core abilities to execute all test requirements.**

 **Key Objectives:**

 *   **Autonomous Generation:** Create functional applications from natural language or structured specifications.
 *   **Ethical Governance:** Enforce configurable ethical policies throughout development.
 *   **Automated Quality & Security:** Integrate continuous testing, code review, and formal verification.
 *   **Self-Improving Development Process:** Optimize its own development using AI-driven planning.
 *   **Self-Improvement:** Learn from analysis, feedback, and metrics to enhance its core capabilities.

 *(For the full detailed vision and architecture, see [**SPECIFICATION.md**](SPECIFICATION.md))*